julianjelfs/wftm/README.md

-Warlock of Firetop Mountain tracker
+Fighting fantasy adventure book tracker
 ===================================

 This is a silly app I created for my son to track scores throughout a fighting fantasy book